CloudTechy/CloudTechy/README.md

 - ⚡ Fun fact: ...
 -->

-You can call me Chuks.

-I'm a software engineer and a digital marketer, I  currently work as a Program Analyst at Nnamdi Azikiwe University teaching hospital(NAUTH).
+I  currently work as a Program Analyst at Nnamdi Azikiwe University teaching hospital(NAUTH).
 My Job role entails the following:

 - Perform critcical update to the hospital management information system
 - Maintaining the network infrastructure
 - Providing technical assistance to non technical staffs and the hospital patients.

-In summary, I make sure that the software serves the need of all hospital stakeholders.

 ### Tech stack